Replication Architecture

 ↓

-ReplicateTransaction(COMMIT) → Apply CDC entries to SQLite
+ReplicateTransaction(COMMIT) → Decode and apply CDC rows to SQLite

 Mark transaction COMMITTED